Larry Thompson (lawyer)

-Larry Dean Thompson (born November 15, 1945) is an American lawyer and law professor, most notable for his service as deputy Attorney General of the United States under United States President George W. Bush until August 2003.
+Larry Dean Thompson (born November 15, 1945) is an American lawyer and law professor, who served as Deputy Attorney General of the United States under United States President George W. Bush until August 2003.

 Early life and education

 Thompson, the son of a railroad laborer, was born and raised in Hannibal, Missouri.
 He received his bachelor's degree, graduating cum laude, from Culver-Stockton College in 1967, his master's degree from Michigan State University in 1969, and his Juris Doctor (J.D.) from the University of Michigan in 1974.

 In 1970, Thompson married Brenda Anne Taggart.
 They have two sons.

 Corporate career

 Thompson worked as an industrial relations representative for Ford Motor Company during law school.
 After graduation he worked as an attorney for Monsanto Company in St. Louis until 1977.
 That year he joined the law firm of King & Spalding in Atlanta, Georgia.
-He left the firm in 1982 for four years as U.S. attorney for the northern District of Georgia; however, he returned and was made a partner in 1986.
-He left King & Spalding in 2001 to return to the Justice Department as Deputy Attorney General.
+He left the firm in 1982 for four years with the Justice Department as United States Attorney for the Northern District of Georgia, then returned and was made a partner in 1986.
+In 1991, as a member of the legal team for Clarence Thomas, Thompson "was among those who devised a strategy to portray Judge Thomas's accuser, Anita F. Hill, as suffering from erotomania."
+He left King & Spalding in 2001 to go back to the Justice Department as Deputy Attorney General.